brickbots/PiFinder/docs/user_guide.md

 ### Locate
 ![Locate Screenshot](../images/screenshots/LOCATE_001_docs.png)

-The Locate module uses the last solve and currently selected target to provide a visual indication of which direction to move your telescope in order to center the target.
+The Locate screen uses the last solve and currently selected target to provide a visual indication of which direction to move your telescope in order to center the target.
 It also provides a summary of the current target and information about the overall target list.

 Values are expressed in degrees with the top line being rotation in Azimuth and the bottom line in Altitude.